joshstevens19/simple-uniswap-sdk/README.md

   toTokenContractAddress: '0x1985365e9f78359a9B6AD760e32412f4a445E862',
   // the ethereum address of the user using this part of the dApp
   ethereumAddress: '0xB1E6079212888f0bE0cf55874B2EB9d7a5e02cD9',
-  // you can change this to pass in providerUrl
-  // on the other interface
   chainId: ChainId.MAINNET,
+  // you can pass in the provider url as well if you want
+  // providerUrl: YOUR_PROVIDER_URL,
   settings: new UniswapPairSettings({
     // if not supplied it use `0.005` which is 0.5%;
     // all figures